Soundsphere/mariafm/README.md

 ## Setup:
 ### Last.fm Setup
  - You need your own last.fm API key which you can request at [last.fm API](https://www.last.fm/api "last.fm API")
- - Once youo got your last.fm API key, add it to the mariafm.py file
+ - Once you got your last.fm API key, add it to the mariafm.py file
  - Add your username to the mariafm.py file

 ### Database: